angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/05-interaction.md

 :card[Baleful Strix], :card[Counterbalance], :card[Snapcaster Mage] or even
 :card[Teferi, Time Raveler] are a few examples.
-The concepts presented here can also help beat something like :card[Endurance] which, although doesn't actually remove the Oracle, does usually result in your deck having too many cards to enable you to win off of the trigger.
+The concepts presented here can also help beat something like :card[Endurance] which, although doesn't actually remove the oracle, does usually result in your deck having too many cards to enable you to win off of the trigger.

 ### Thinning with Fetchlands